 Storage and Reheat

 Store leftovers in an airtight container in the refrigerator for up to 3 days.
-Reheat on the stovetop over low heat or microwave at reduced powder.
+Reheat on the stovetop over low heat or microwave at reduced power.

 To freeze, add thoroughly cooled collard greens along with the pot liquor to a heavy-duty freezer bag.
 Flash freeze by laying flat on a baking sheet in the freezer.
 Once fully frozen, store the bags on their side for easy access.
 Freeze for up to 3 months.
 Thaw in the refrigerator overnight and heat on low on the stovetop or microwave at reduced power.